 Many of our members are dependent on volunteers for their survival and development, as they often only have a few, if any, paid staff.
-Groups are usually started by a group of volunteers from the local community and continue to encourage volunteers to take part at all levels of their organisation.
-Volunteers working on city farms and community gardens may be asked to:
+Groups are often started by a group of volunteers from the local community and continue to encourage volunteers to take part at all levels of their organisation.
+Volunteers may be asked to:

-Volunteering on city farms and community gardens is a great way to meet people, get involved in a local community project, and to gain new skills and, in some cases, vocational qualifications.
+Volunteering is a great way to meet people, get involved in a local community project, and to gain new skills and, in some cases, vocational qualifications.
 Most of all, it's fun!